 Furthermore, due to the ability of the cytoskeleton to link the various cellular components, it can easily transmit signals amongst various compartments such as the Golgi or the nucleus and the membrane.
 Not only does the cytoskeleton enable the cell to respond quickly to external mechanical signals but it may also generate signals internally.
 Such signals commonly result from the pull of myosin motor proteins on actin filaments.

-lamin A causes the truncated protein progerin to be formed which is associated with a disease known as progeria.
+Given the widespread role of the cytoskeleton in cellular functions, it is hardly surprising that it is also associated with a large variety of diseases.
+Certain genetic mutations may result in a weak cytoskeleton that is unable to provide adequate support to the cell.
+A mutation in the nuclear protein lamin A causes the truncated protein progerin to be formed which is associated with a disease known as progeria.
 In this disease cells have a weak nucleus due to defects in the nucleoskeleton .
-Defects in the mitotic spindle are linked to chromosomal instability and subsequently associated with tumors [7, 8].
-Remodeling of the actin cytoskeleton is also closely linked to cancers as cells grow in crowded environments with limited nutrient supply [9, 10].
+Defects in the mitotic spindle are linked to chromosomal instability and subsequently associated with tumors .
+Remodeling of the actin cytoskeleton is also closely linked to cancers as cells grow in crowded environments with limited nutrient supply .

 Microorganisms such as bacteria can also exploit a host cell’s cytoskeleton and improve the chance of infection.
 Enteropathogenic bacteria such as Escherichia coli induces the polymerization of actin and the formation of pedestals which they then use to attach to the cell .
 Others such as Listeria monocytogenes and vaccinia virus use actin tails to propel themselves inside host cells .
 In another example, the bacteria Clostridium difficile secretes toxins that induce actin reorganization, thus assisting the bacteria in cell invasion .